 His choreographic writing is marked by experiences which made him grasp the way to sight-read spaces and discover a gestural richness and a physicality of movement.
 He first met Bruno Dizien and Laura de Nercy and became a performer of the company Roc In Lichen.
 He also worked with Kitsou Dubois, Antoine Le Menestrel, Ingrid Temin, Geneviève Mazin and more recently with Mourad Merzouki, CCN Créteil for Vertikal (Biennale de Lyon, 2018).

 As a choreographer, Fabrice Guillot opens various exploration fields – from public spaces to the intimacy of venues, from natural spaces to contemporary and patrimonial buildings…

 The creation of an apparatus is the base of Fabrice Guillot’s artistic research which leads him to work with architects, sculptors, circus artists… and invent new ways of rigging, to challenge gravity and movement in the third dimension.

 The Company are commissioned by the Ile de France Regional Department of Cultural Affairs for Aide à la Création – Ministry of Culture and Communication and the Val-de-Marne Departmental Council.
-They are supported by the city of Charenton-le-Pont.
+They are supported by the cities of Charenton-le-Pont and Vitry-sur-Seine.

 The Vertical Dance Forum project is co-funded by the European Union’s Europe Creative programme.